 METHADONE | SUBOXONE | VIVITROL | NALTREXONE

 The modern addiction treatment paradigm has long consisted of a combination of medically supervised "detox” and behavioral rehab.
 The process of recovering from substance use disorder should incorporate a full breadth of interventions for long-term care that address the immediate medical and physical health issues associated with the disease, as well as comprehensive behavioral interventions to address the psychological and logistical fallout that has occurred through prolonged and untreated drug and alcohol use disorder.
-Over the past few decades, a new resource has emerged in the ever-evolving clinical treatment of this urgent and pervasive public health issue, specifically for opioid dependency: medication-assisted treatment (MAT)
+Over the past few decades, a new resource has emerged in the ever-evolving clinical treatment of this urgent public health issue, specifically for opioid dependency: medication-assisted treatment (MAT)

 WHAT IS MEDICATION-ASSISTED TREATMENT?